Xyr3n/Team_2/AudioFeatures_Analysis.md

 track_href': https://api.spotify.com/v1/tracks/{Track ID}
 analysis_url': 'https://api.spotify.com/v1/audio-analysis/{Audio Analysis ID}

-*Note: Please see python notebook for the Track IDs and Audio Analysis ID's for each top track *
+*Note: Please see the Python notebook for the Track IDs and Audio Analysis IDs for each top track *

 #### Rough Breakdown of Tasks:

 **Tasks:**
 - Data extraction from Spotify API by requesting data using python
-- Cleaning data and format into dataframes
+- Cleaning data and format into data frames
-- Merging dataframes
+- Merging data frames
-- Statistical analysis using linear regession & correlation with the dependent variable (y) as Popularity
+- Statistical analysis using linear regression & correlation with the dependent variable (y) as Popularity
 - Statistical analysis using boxplots and summary statistics of each audio feature
-- Update main branch via commit and merge each member's analysis in github
+- Update the main branch via commit and merge each member's analysis in GitHub
 - Write-up & slide Deck of the analysis

 **Ricky Bialick:**
-- Data extraction from Spotify API
+- Data authentication of Spotify API
-- Plot correlation & regression line between Loudness vs Popularity with conclusion of analysis
+- Plot correlation & regression line between Loudness vs Popularity with the conclusion of the analysis
 - Statistical analysis using boxplots and summary statistics for loudness

 **Julio Dela Cruz:**
-- Plot correlation & regression line between Danceablity vs Popularity with conclusion of analysis
+- Plot correlation & regression line between Danceability vs Popularity with the conclusion of the analysis
 - Statistical analysis using boxplots and summary statistics for danceability
-- Plot correlation & regression line between Energy vs Popularity with conclusion of analysis
+- Plot correlation & regression line between Energy vs Popularity with the conclusion of the analysis
 - Statistical analysis using boxplots and summary statistics for energy

 **Tim Haake:**
 - Data extraction from Spotify API
-- Data cleaning & format into dataframes
+- Data cleaning & format into data frames
-- Plot correlation & regression line between Acousticness vs Popularity with conclusion of analysis
+- Plot correlation & regression line between Acousticness vs Popularity with the conclusion of the analysis
-- Statistical analysis using boxplots and summary statistics for acousticness
+- Statistical analysis using boxplots and summary statistics for acoustics

 **Kylie Li:**
-- Plot correlation & regression line between Valence vs Popularity with conclusion of analysis
+- Plot correlation & regression line between Valence vs Popularity with the conclusion of the analysis
 - Statistical analysis using boxplots and summary statistics for valence
-- Plot correlation & regression line between Speechiness vs Popularity with conclusion of analysis
+- Plot correlation & regression line between Speechiness vs Popularity with the conclusion of the analysis
-- Statistical analysis using boxplots and summary statistics for speechiness
+- Statistical analysis using boxplots and summary statistics for speeches
 - Merging tables

 **Nancy Zheng:**
-- Proposal draft & edits
+- Proposal, write-up, and slide deck draft & edits
+- Defined regression plot & boxplot functions
-- Plot correlation & regression line between Tempo vs Popularity with conclusion of analysis
+- Plot correlation & regression line between Tempo vs Popularity with the conclusion of the analysis
 - Statistical analysis using boxplots and summary statistics for tempo

-- Write-up draft & edits
-- Slide deck draft & edits
+#### Summary and Conclusions
+The top tracks of the top streaming artists on Spotify on January 17, 2024 do not appear to be  affected by audio features.
+The correlation coefficient (r) showed a very weak or no correlation across all audio features when compared with popularity of tracks.
+We can conclude that the specified audio features are unlikely to affect popular music and future trends in music.

+#### Limitations
+- Limited to popular music vs other genres
+- Limited specific audio features vs all audio features
+- Limited to only Top Tracks in the United States vs Globally
+- Limited to top 10 artists and their top tracks vs all music on Spotify
+- Performed Linear Regression and Pearson’s Correlation only vs Chi-Square and other tests for significance